← Illusions in the Boardroom

 When the financial model cannot see structural investment, a repeating cycle emerges: a platform investment is rejected, its absence produces incidents costing far more, and those costs are attributed to “engineering quality” without being traced to the original decision.
 The “headcount illusion” means AI-assisted development may be increasing structural fragility invisibly.

-A European insurer with five hundred services invests € 1.2 million in a shared integration layer for its claims process: a common event infrastructure that would let the claims adjudication, policy, and payments teams exchange information independently, replacing a fragile web of direct connections between services that causes an average of three incidents per month.
+A European insurer with five hundred services invests € 1.2 million in a shared integration layer for its claims process: a common event infrastructure that would let the claims, policy, and payments teams exchange information independently, replacing a fragile web of direct connections that causes an average of three incidents per month.

-When the platform team delivers a technically sound working prototype four months later, the three consuming teams are fully willing to migrate, especially since the projected incident reduction is between 70% and 80%.
+The platform team delivers a working prototype in four months, and the three consuming teams are willing to migrate, with projected incident reduction between 70% and 80%.

-When the CFO kills the investment in the annual budget review because the platform “does not show ROI in year one,” this is not a failure of imagination.
-It is a structurally inevitable, entirely rational response, as the CFO cannot approve what the accounting system cannot see.
-While the cost of € 1.2 million in engineering salaries and infrastructure is visible, the benefits of fewer incidents, faster change, and reduced coordination overhead are diffuse.
-Crucially, none of these benefits appear as a line item in any business unit's P&L.
+The CFO kills the investment in the annual budget review because the platform “does not show ROI in year one.”
+The decision is structurally rational rather than a failure of imagination: he cannot approve what the accounting system cannot see.
+The € 1.2 million in salaries and infrastructure is visible; the benefits of fewer incidents, faster change, and reduced coordination are diffuse, and none appears as a line item in any business unit's P&L.

 ...